Things to do in Port Aransas, with kids!

 - Virginia's On The Bay - Go during the day or at sunset for a great view.
 We even spotted some dolphins and a pirate ship from our table.

-- San Juan Mexican Restaurant - This place might be the quickest, most efficient, most reasonable good restaurant in the universe.
-Really, it's fast and good.
+- San Juan Mexican Restaurant - This place might be the quickest, most reasonable restaurant in Texas.
 Kids meals were under $4.

 - Pizzeria Port A - It's not fancy, but it was good and pretty cheap to feed a family of six.
 That was perfect for us.